odtu/ee463-ee464-cheatsheet/README.md

 - All students will use the same cheat sheet.
 No other documents will be allowed.
 - Cheat sheet will be one page (single side) A-4 document.
-- The latest version of the .tex file in the "master" branch will be compiled at 09:30, Tuesday 28th of November, and the first page of the PDF output will be distributed in the exam.
+- The latest version of the .tex file in the "master" branch will be compiled at 13.30, Tuesday 18th of April, and the first page of the PDF output will be distributed in the exam.

 A few hints: